TheSinisterCamaro/AllStocksCurrentDatawithDashboardandAPI/README.md

 - Running...
 Animation: A "Running..." animation was added to indicate that the analysis is ongoing and has not stalled.
 - Clear Completion Text: Upon completion, users are given clear instructions on where to find the results and how to view them.
 - Performance Improvements: I optimized the code to improve performance, reducing the tool's RAM and CPU usage and making the analysis faster and more efficient.
+- Clear Code Structure: Seperated code into classes rather than one big piece of code.

 This README provides a detailed overview of the tool's functionality, the issues encountered during development, and the solutions implemented.
 The project is a robust, automated tool for stock analysis, designed to be both powerful and user-friendly.
 Further improvements are planned to enhance performance and usability.